As of Aug 21, 2026, the Dollar Tree stock's PE ratio is 20.64. This takes into account the latest EPS of $6.37 and stock price of $131.48.

 This chart is most useful for answering a narrow question: Is this stock trading high, low, or normal relative to its own history?
 It works best alongside growth, profitability, and forward-looking business analysis, because a stock can deserve a higher or lower regime if its business quality has changed.

-The current PE ratio of DLTR is under its 5 and 10-year averages.
+The current PE ratio of DLTR is higher than the 10-year average, but it is under its 5-year average.

-DLTR's price to earnings ratio is currently 13% below its 10-year historical average.
+DLTR's price to earnings ratio is currently 2.9% above its 10-year historical average.

 All PE ratio stats are based on quarterly TTM periods, unless otherwise specified.